 At the Edgett Law Firm, our Collin County sex crime lawyers are here to put more than 22 years of experience to work for you.
 We’re committed to building the most aggressive and effective defense strategy possible in your case.
 We will investigate thoroughly to find any exculpatory evidence that’s available.

 To learn more about how our experienced Collin County criminal defense law firm can protect your rights, give us a call to schedule a free consultation today.

 Why You Need an Experienced Collin County Criminal Defense Lawyer in Your Corner

 Criminal accusations are supposed to be accompanied by a presumption of innocence.
 In sex crimes cases, that’s often not the case.
 Even if the prosecution’s case is based primarily on another person’s accusations, people might start to look at you differently.

 At the Edgett Law Firm, our number one goal is to get the charges dropped or reduced.
 When you call our Collin County criminal defense attorneys for legal advice, expect that we will:

 Protect Your Rights

 You may have been accused of a crime, but you still have rights.
-Police might violate your constitutional rights when building their case.
+Police might violate your constitutional rights when building the state’s case.
 Often, people accused of crimes suffer because:

-- You were denied your right to an attorney during investigation
+- You were denied your right to an attorney during the investigation

 - You were the victim of an illegal search and seizure